FunkinCrew/Funkin/README.md

 - FPS Increase

 *We always love more FPS, and this is what you'll get.
-We've increase the FPS cap to 120.*
+We've increased the FPS cap to 120.*

 - DFJK Support